 Environmental Protection Agency

-Funding Sources:
+Potential funding sources:

 Spokane River Stewardship Partners

 Partner Organization in-kind contributions

+Related Activities: A2, A3, A4, B1, B5, B6, C2, D1, C3, C4, D2, D?, D4, D???, D????, E1

 E3.
+Municipal and Industrial NPDES Wastewater Discharge Solutions

 Comment: Dischargers are not necessarily required to install enhanced treatment technology.
 The dischargers are required to perform a PCB source ID study, followed by a BMP plan to address these sources.
 This may or may not require the addition of treatment technologies.

 Reponse: See suggested edit, below.

-Installation of Enhanced Treatment Technology

-Problem Statement: End of pipe solutions are needed to achieve the PCB water quality goal in the Spokane River.
-Organizations that have wastewater permits are required to install enhanced treatement technology.
+Problem Statement: Recognizing that end of pipe solutions are not technically possible today, such solutions are a piece of the equation which are needed to achieve the PCB water quality goal in the Spokane River.
+Organizations that have wastewater permits are required to install enhanced treatment technology to meet dissolved oxygen TMDL waste load allocations.
+These treatment technologies also have the benefit of reducing PCB concentrations in wastewater effluent.

 Partner Organizations: